control.flatsys.SystemTrajectory

 Returns

-Return the trajectory of a system as a TimeResponseData object
+Compute trajectory of a system as a TimeResponseData object.

 Evaluate the trajectory at a list of time points, returning the state and input vectors for the trajectory:

-response = traj.response(tlist) time, yd, ud = response.time, response.outputs, response.inputs
+response = traj.response(timepts) time, yd, ud = response.time, response.outputs, response.inputs

 Parameters

-• squeeze (bool, optional) – By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
-If squeeze=True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
-If squeeze=False, keep the output as a 3D array (indexed by the output, input, and time) even if the system is SISO.
-The default value can be set using config.defaults[‘control.squeeze_time_response’].
+By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
+If squeeze = True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
+If squeeze = False, keep the output as a 3D array (indexed by the output, input, and time) even if the system is SISO.
+The default value can be set using config.defaults['control.squeeze_time_response'].

 Returns

-• outputs (array): Response of the system.
+Response of the system.
 If the system is SISO and squeeze is not True, the array is 1D (indexed by time).
-If the system is not SISO or squeeze is False, the array is 3D (indexed by the output, trace, and time).
+If the system is not SISO or squeeze is False, the array is 2D (indexed by output and time).

-• states (array): Time evolution of the state vector, represented as either a 2D array indexed by state and time (if SISO) or a 3D array indexed by state, trace, and time.
-Not affected by squeeze.
+Time evolution of the state vector, represented as a 2D array indexed by state and time.